-Sound transmission and absorption services
+Acoustic testing sound transmission and absorption services

-Knowing the acoustic absorption levels of architectural materials and the behaviour of sound reverberation prior to build can be vital.
+Knowing the acoustic absorption levels of architectural materials and the behavior of sound reverberation prior to build can be vital.
 Our sound absorption tests can be conducted in our reverberation chambers, assessing the performance of absorption materials such as acoustic panels and baffles in noise control.

 We also conduct acoustic testing on insulation material such as glasswool and rockwool and on the following products: